SmileiPIC/tutorials/perfs_parallel_computing.rst

 Realistic configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With supercomputers, both MPI parallelization and OpenMP parallelization must be used:

-* MPI to communicate between large regions of the box and exchange patches in order to achieve global load balancing.
+To get familiar with Smilei's domain decomposition, distribued and shared memory parallelism, we don't consider the NUMA (non uniform memory access) aspect of most of nodes which composed supercomputers.
+Indeed, a node is generally composed of some processors which owns itself many cores.
+The cores of each node has a privileged access to the memory associated to it processor.

+As it has been described in the begining of this page supercomputers should be adressed with both paradigm :

+* MPI to go through nodes **and** processors for many processors nodes to handle memory affinity.
-* OpenMP to handle patches locally and dynamically.
+* OpenMP to feed threads, minimize imbalance and to manage more efficiently diagnostics at large scale

-The following example uses 2 MPI processes with 8 threads each.
+The following example uses 2 MPI processes with 8 threads each :

 .. code-block:: bash

-  export OMP_NUM_THREADS=8
+  source ${SMILEI_ROOT}/scripts/set_omp_env.sh 8
   mpirun -np 2 smilei beam_2d.py

 Between processes, threads, and the number of patches, there are many ways the simulation performances can be modified.
 There is no general rule for finding the optimal configuration, so we recommend trying several options.